How To Get More Direct Bookings 27 #BookDirect Tips From Short-Term Rental Industry Experts

 Optimise Images For Search

-Image search is a massively under-utilised tool by short-term rental property managers to get more bookings direct.
+Image search is a massively under-utilised tool by short-term rental property managers to get more guests to #book direct.

 Not only do many people use image search nowadays but search engines like Google will now often display images in the top SERPs.
 This is a relatively easy way to get found as well as more traditional published website content.